Siena: Main sights

 The historic Siena synagogue is also preserved and open to visitors.

 The city's gardens include the Orto Botanico dell'Università di Siena, a botanical garden maintained by the University of Siena.

 The Medicean Fortress houses the Siena Jazz School, with courses and concerts throughout the year, and a festival during the International Siena Jazz Masterclasses.

-In the neighbourhood are numerous patrician villas, some of which are attributed to Baldassarre Peruzzi:
+In the neighbourhood, there are numerous patrician villas, some of which are attributed to Baldassarre Peruzzi: